I Work, The Tech Editing Process for Knitting Patterns

 instructions that follow.)
 Do let me know if you have a deadline for

-tech-edited pattern completion – since I work from home my schedule is
+tech-edited pattern completion – since I work from home my

 typically flexible and most likely I can work to fit your time